uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

 Context task
 ------------
-Stores data in the ScriptEngine context.
+Stores or updates data (one or more, possibly nested, pairs of names and values) in the ScriptEngine context.

 Usage::

     base.context:
         <NAME>: <VALUE>
+        [...]

 Example::